Skip to main content

 When a company sponsors a therapy that fundamentally alters an individual’s biochemistry, it moves beyond mere health promotion.
 It enters the sphere of healthcare provision, whether directly or through a designated vendor.
 This transition carries with it a heightened duty of care.

 The legal analysis must then dissect the precise nature of the relationship between the employer, the employee, and the clinical provider to apportion responsibility for any adverse outcomes.
-The of improperly managed Testosterone Replacement Therapy (TRT), for example, can include cardiovascular complications or endocrine system disruption.
+The side effects of improperly managed Testosterone Replacement Therapy (TRT), for example, can include cardiovascular complications or endocrine system disruption.
 These are not minor incidents; they are serious medical events, and their occurrence within a company-sponsored program invites intense legal scrutiny.

 Sponsorship of advanced medical therapies implicitly elevates an employer’s duty of care from that of a program administrator to a quasi-fiduciary of employee health.